gynamics/zsh-usepkg/README.md

 ## Installation

-You can also simply download `zsh-usepkg.plugin.zsh`from github and source it.
+You can also simply download `zsh-usepkg.plugin.zsh` from github with link `https://raw.githubusercontent.com/gynamics/zsh-usepkg/master/zsh-usepkg.plugin.zsh` and then source it.
 However, once it starts fetch plugins, all plugins fetched will be saved in directory path `$USEPKG_PLUGIN_PATH`(default value is `$HOME/.local/share/zsh/plugins`).
 You can overwrite this variable before running `defpkg-finis`.

 ``` shell
 # Bootstrap, put it at the top of your configuration